louieaveline/MinecraftServerBot/README.md

-# Pink Soda Bot - Multipurpose bot
+# Minecraft Server - Multipurpose discord bot

-This bot offers commands for managing a Minecraft server, user and administrator tasks, as well as language customization.
+This bot offers commands for managing a Discord guild for a Minecraft server, user and administrator tasks, as well as language customization.
 Below are all the available commands and their descriptions.

 ## User Commands